Summary

 The interesting thing in this entire exercise was how the market values these instruments vs. what I see as their value.
 It doesn't appear as if the market is taking into account the repricing of the shares or the potential for SOFR to rise significantly.
 These instruments should act somewhat as inflation protection, moving upward as inflation moves upward.
 If you look at current pricing, the ET.PE shares seem to be the most valued.
 This makes sense if you assume that interest rates will stay stable.
 It doesn't make sense to me if you assume that interest rates will rise, and the preferred securities will reset with higher rates than they have now.

 The way I see it, the most desirable instrument to hold is ET.PD with an 8.8% yield over the next years, followed by ET.PC.
 Beyond 2024, ET.PD still looks to me to be more desirable.
-ET.PE does have a better return (8.884%) than ET.PC (8.713%) in 2024, but it's only 17bps.
+ET.PE does have a better return (8.884%) than ET.PC (8.713%) at the end of 2024, but it's only 17bps.
 ET.PE will always have the advantage over ET.PC in the longer term given that it resets to +5.15% vs. ET.PC's +4.53%.
 Add in a high enough SOFR and it does become a bit of noise.
 At a lower SOFR, it's obviously more significant.

 When you factor in the chance that the shares might be called back, I prefer ET.PC to ET.PE.
 Given the much lower price of ET.PC, and its higher return though 2024, I hope that they do call it back.
 If that happens, my total return will be better with ET.PC rather than ET.PE.
 It's also hoped that during the time period of May 2023 through November 2024, when ET.PC is yielding higher than ET.PE, that the market would reprice ET.PC higher.